EKGF/ekg-method/docs/objective/enable-reuse.md

 # Enable Reuse

 <!--summary-start-->
-_TODO._
+_TODO: Summary_
 <!--summary-end-->

-The Use Case Tree is a foundational mechanism to create an ecosystem of reusable components for the EKG.
+The [Use Case Tree](/concept/use-case-tree) is a foundational mechanism to create an ecosystem of reusable components for the EKG.